-How to connect to remote Integrated SIMulator (ISIM) model simulations.

-You can debug any model that has a CADI interface with Model Debugger.
+You can use Model Debugger to connect to and debug a remote Integrated SIMulator (ISIM) that has a CADI interface.

-- 1. Start your model, for example using Model Shell with a CADI server enabled. - 2.
+- 1. Launch your ISIM executable with the -S option to start a CADI server. - 2.
 Launch Model Debugger. - 3.
 To display the Model Debugger Connect remote dialog box, select File > Connect to Model: